prometheus-community/windows_exporter/README.md

 `LISTEN_PORT` | The port to bind to.
 Defaults to 9182.
 `METRICS_PATH` | The path at which to serve metrics.
-Defaults to `/metrics` `TEXTFILE_DIR` | As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from `REMOTE_ADDR` | Allows setting comma separated remote IP addresses for the Windows Firewall exception (whitelist).
+Defaults to `/metrics` `TEXTFILE_DIR` | As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from `REMOTE_ADDR` | Allows setting comma separated remote IP addresses for the Windows Firewall exception (allow list).
 Defaults to an empty string (any remote address).
 `EXTRA_FLAGS` | Allows passing full CLI flags.
 Defaults to an empty string.

 Parameters are sent to the installer via `msiexec`.
 Example invocations: